michjans/routegen/README.md

 to it.

 ## Installation
-On Windows and Linux use the distributed installer provided from the website.
+For Windows, Linux and macOS you can use the distributed installer provided from the website, but it's also possible to build it yourself from the source code.
-On Mac OS the program has to be build from source code (see below)

 ## Building Route Generator from the source code
 Since version 2.0 Route Generator has been build using Qt >= 6.7 using CMake, although the code itself might still compile against Qt 5.12, but it's not guaranteed to fully function as expected.
+Additionally Route Generator requires the libgeotiff library to be able to import maps in GeoTIFF format.

+### Install Qt
+Installation of Qt works similar on all 3 supported OS's.
+On all OS's the same version of Qt is supported to build Route Generator against, although in practice I do not use exactly the same version of Qt on all operating systems.

 It is recommended to install Qt 6.7 (or higher) using the Qt maintainance tool, which can be downloaded from https://www.qt.io/download-open-source